 Facilitating non-work related communication can lead to higher engagement.

-Of course this is harder to engineer in modern working environments.
-Social tools like instant messaging and community hubs can be an invaluable asset.
+Of course, this is harder to engineer in modern working environments.
+Social tools like instant messaging and community hubs can be invaluable asset.
 They provide the opportunity for employees to chat about things outside of work.

 Celebrate Employee Achievements